Family Food on the Table

 • About

-A fun fruity and healthy rainbow toast spread with cream cheese, drizzled with honey and then topped with fruits in all the colors of the rainbow!
+Rainbow toast is spread with cream cheese, drizzled with honey and then topped with fruits in all the colors of the rainbow for a fun breakfast!

 My kids were feeling left out of the toast craze so I made them a super fun, super colorful rainbow toast!

 See, we don’t usually keep avocados around.
-My husband is allergic and neither kid has ever really taken to them.
-(I will keep trying, don’t worry you avocado lovers who are recoiling in horror.)
-So the avocado-type toast options weren’t really working for us.
+Neither kid has ever really taken to them.
+So the avocado toast options weren't really working for us.

 And of course they like toast.
 Usually with their cheesy eggs every Saturday morning.
 And sometimes with peanut butter for an afternoon snack.
 Anything with peanut butter.